hobby-grade/Nintendo-Switch-Discord-Status/README.md

 ## Installation
-If you're looking for convenience, you'll find already built copies of Switch Rich Presence for both Windows and macOS [here](https://github.com/hobby-grade/Switch-Rich-Presence/releases).
+If you're looking for convenience, you'll find already built copies of Switch Rich Presence for Linux, macOS, and Windows [here](https://github.com/hobby-grade/Switch-Rich-Presence/releases).

 ## Building From source
 Building from source is also possible if you don't value your time.